Social Equity & Green Jobs

 Green Jobs

-Development and completion of various of the CAP measures will create a need for more green jobs in Encinitas.
-For example, once the new building ordinances are in place establishing requirements for energy efficiency and renewable energy, new workers will be needed in the development and construction industry who have technical knowledge and skills in solar photovoltaic systems, electric vehicles, and energy efficiency.
+Development and completion of the various CAP measures will create a need for more green jobs in Encinitas.
+For example, with the new building ordinances in place, establishing requirements for energy efficiency and renewable energy, new workers will be needed in the development and construction industry who have technical knowledge and skills in solar photovoltaic systems, electric vehicles, and energy efficiency.
 Similarly, the City’s Water Efficient Landscape Regulations (EMC 23.26) and the water districts’ on-going water conservation programs foster a need of businesses specialized in green landscape design and installation.

 The City’s Economic Development program directly supports the growth of green jobs through targeted workshops, trainings, and support to the City’s four economic development organizations: Cardiff 101, Encinitas 101, Leucadia 101, and the Encinitas Chamber of Commerce.
 These organizations are the heart of the City’s business community and are encouraged to participate in implementation of the CAP.
 The City encourages organizations and businesses that have sustainable business models and practice and promote sustainable habits.